JaxGaussianProcesses/GPJax/README.md

 # Package support

-GPJax's was founded by [Thomas Pinder](https://github.com/thomaspinder).
+GPJax was founded by [Thomas Pinder](https://github.com/thomaspinder).
 Today, the maintenance of GPJax is undertaken by [Thomas Pinder](https://github.com/thomaspinder) and [Daniel Dodd](https://github.com/Daniel-Dodd).

 We would be delighted to receive contributions from interested individuals and groups.
 To learn how you can get involved, please read our [guide for contributing](https://github.com/thomaspinder/GPJax/blob/master/CONTRIBUTING.md).
 If you have any questions, we encourage you to [open an issue](https://github.com/thomaspinder/GPJax/issues/new/choose).
 For broader conversations, such as best GP fitting practices or questions about the mathematics of GPs, we invite you to [open a discussion](https://github.com/thomaspinder/GPJax/discussions).